AgelessArchangel/RomSearch-for-RG35xx-Garlic-OS/readme.md

 ## Technical details

-- Before launching an app or a ROM via retroarch, Garick OS creates a file `command.sh` in the `Roms/CFW/retroarch` folder.
+- Before launching an app or a ROM via retroarch, Garic OS creates a file `command.sh` in the `Roms/CFW/retroarch` folder.
 - After the script is created, the main app closes and the script will be run
 - This is done to free up the RAM allocated by the main app
 - romSearch does a similar thing, creating the `romsearch.sh` at the same location